-A certified nurse-midwife (CNM) is an advanced practice registered nurse (APRN), commonly known as a licensed nurse practitioner.
-As independent health care providers, CNMs have prescriptive authority in all 50 states and the District of Columbia and are defined as primary care providers under federal law.
+A certified nurse-midwife (CNM) is an advanced practice registered nurse (APRN) with specialty training in midwifery.
+A certified midwife has the same specialty training in midwifery, without nursing education or practice.
+CNMs have prescriptive authority in all 50 states and the District of Columbia and are defined as primary care providers under federal law.
 CNMs have been licensed in Virginia since 1975 jointly under the Boards of Nursing and Medicine.

-- Nurse-midwives are Registered Nurses with two years of graduate education at accredited schools.
-Core competencies of nurse-midwifery practice must be met prior to taking a national certification exam.
+- Nurse-midwives are Registered Nurses with at least two years of graduate education (master or doctorate) in midwifery at accredited schools.
+Core competencies of midwifery practice must be met prior to taking a national certification exam.
 Certification by the American Midwifery Certification Board is required prior to licensure in Virginia.

 - In Virginia, over 85% of CNMs are employed by physicians and their practices.

 - In 2013, there were 102,147 births in Virginia,7.22% were by CNMs

 - Out of hospital births: 1.01% by all providers: not just CNMs